 Necromancer is the newest class introduced in the Elsweyr update.
-(To get this class, you have to buy Necromancer in ESO Crown Store or use your gold to buy this class from other players) This class focuses on damage dealing, and many abilities have Magicka and Stamina morphs available to suit different playstyles.
+(If you only have access to the base game, you can buy Necromancer in ESO Crown Store or use your gold to buy this class from other players.)
+This class focuses on damage dealing, and many abilities have Magicka and Stamina morphs available to suit different playstyles.
 This build is intended to act as a framework for you to follow.

 Necromancy, though, is still shunned by some in Tamriel, so be careful when using certain skills around Justice NPCs or you'll receive a bounty and become attack on site (the abilities that will cause this to happen are marked in their tooltip).
 When built correctly, easy and effective builds can be made, making the leveling process even easier.
 There is also and cheap ESO Power Leveling service that allows you to skip the grind and jump into your favorite part in the game.

 ·Destruction Staffs (Dual) OR Destro/SnB or Resto for PvP

 Note that the gear weight spread is a recommendation, not a strict rule for leveling.
 If you get better pieces as you level, feel free to replace them (just try to have more of the main gear weigh than the others).

 Vampire vs Werewolf vs Mortal